harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 At times the options can feel limited, like the only way is to pay for a form provider and embed a form into your site.
 Whilst there’s nothing wrong with this solution you might want to consider another way, which you have full control over and you don’t have to pay for.

+<p class="Message">I now use <a href="/articles/forms-with-netlify/">Netlify to handle form submissions</a> on this site.
+Saying that, this Zapier solution still works great if you’re not using Netlify.</p>

-[On this site](/zapier/) I’m using [Zapier](https://zapier.com/) to collect form data and send it directly to my email.
+[On this site](/contact/) I’m using [Zapier](https://zapier.com/) to collect form data and send it directly to my email.
 No servers, no database, no PHP.
 In this article we’ll look at how you can use the same technique to build a simple contact form for your own website, using Webhooks to collect data submitted and automatically send it to you in an email.

 **If you’re building a static website with a generator like Jekyll, Hugo, Middleman or even just in vanilla HTML, then this is a great solution to get a form working on your site with minimal fuss.**